-As a place where different cultures come to meet, you can certainly find lots of good food in Bugis.
+As a place where different cultures come to meet, you can certainly find lots of good food all around the Bugis neighbourhood.

 If you stay at Bugis, then you must visit Kampong Glam and when you do, try the nasi padang at Rumah Makan Minang or Warong Nasi Pariaman.

 Stop at YY Kafei Dian in Purvis Street in the morning for butter and kaya slathered on a toasted thick bun cut in two (apparently kaya toast done Hainanese style) accompanied by a cup of hot kopi-c.
 The Hainanese pork chops at Chin Chin Hainanese Eating House and the Hainanese chicken rice at Yet Con are quite renowned here.
 Some doors away is Saveur, French for flavour, offers fine French food at affordable prices.

 Of course, every neighbourhood must have its own hawker centre and for Bugis, it’s Albert Street Food Centre which draws crowds for its Indian rojak and yong tau fu.